 Movement and increasing the blood flow in your body can help to reduce your chances of getting varicose veins during pregnancy.

 The weight of your growing uterus puts pressure on the inferior vena cava, one of your large blood vessels.

 When there’s pressure on this vein it causes other veins below to swell, causing varicose veins.

 The best way to avoid varicose veins is to maintain a healthy pregnancy weight and regular exercise.

 16 Weeks Pregnant: Your Baby

 Tastebuds are fully formed now and your baby is being exposed to different flavours through the amniotic fluid.

 Even though what you eat goes through your digestive system, molecules of your food pass into the amniotic fluid.

 The flavours are not as distinct or as strong because much of food’s flavour is actually its smell.

 Find out how the foods you eat can impact your baby’s future health – and the health of his or her children too.

-So it’s a good idea to focus on eating nutritious foods.
-As far as possible, minimise the amount of processed grains (e.g. breads, pastas, cereals) and sugar as much as possible.
+It’s a good idea to focus on eating nutritious foods.
+As far as possible, minimise the amount of processed grains (e.g. breads, pastas, cereals, flours) and sugar as much as possible.

-Protein, good fats, veggies, nuts and seeds, leafy greens and a bit of fruit are all great foods during pregnancy.
+Protein, healthy fats, veggies, nuts, seeds and leafy greens are all great foods during pregnancy.

-Avoid low fat foods (including dairy) as they are usually higher in sugar to compensate; full fat foods are better.
+Avoid low fat foods (including dairy – full fat is better) as they are usually higher in sugar to compensate; full fat foods are better.

 As a guide, when you read nutrition labels of foods and drinks, check the sugar content.

 Around 4 grams is a teaspoon of sugar, and it’s recommended that you have no more than 7 teaspoons per day.

 Your Baby’s Hearing At 16 Weeks Pregnant

 Tiny bones in your baby’s ears have developed.

 She is also likely to hear sounds from the outside world, particularly your voice or your partner if he speaks close to your belly.